beta-ben/schedule2/README.md

 npm i && npm start
 ```

 Set `VITE_DEV_PROXY_BASE=http://localhost:8787` in your frontend `.env.local`.
 The Manage page will prompt for sign-in and then use cookies + CSRF for GET/POST of schedule data.
+Without a proxy (or a production API that sets session cookies), the app runs in read-only mode.

 ## Using Manage